Alex Nyarko: Club career

-In 2000 he joined Everton F.C. for £4.5 million, signing a contract until June 2005.
+In 2000, he joined Everton for £4.5 million, signing a contract until June 2005.
 He scored his first and only goal for Everton against Tottenham Hotspur in September 2000.
 He is infamous for an incident during the 2000–01 season where during a game against Arsenal a fan came on the pitch and offered him his own royal blue Everton shirt, signalling that Nyarko was not good enough to wear the colours of Everton.
 After the fan was escorted away by police, Nyarko requested to be substituted and transferred.

-Eventually, he went on loan to French club AS Monaco just days later for the rest of the season, and then had a loan spell at Paris Saint-Germain for the entire 2002–03 season.
+Eventually, he went on loan to French club Monaco just days later for the rest of the season, and then had a loan spell at Paris Saint-Germain for the entire 2002–03 season.
 Nyarko returned to Everton for the 2003–04 season and made his return to the first team in a League Cup tie against Charlton Athletic.
 A few days later he made his first league appearance of the season against Chelsea and almost gave Everton the lead but his shot came back off the crossbar.
 He went on to make 11 league appearances for the Merseyside club that season, but was released after the season because his work permit expired and could not be renewed.

-Nyarko then spent six months out of football, before joining IK Start in March 2005.
+Nyarko then spent six months out of football, before joining Start in March 2005.
 He was, however, released by the club after an unauthorized trip to his family in Switzerland.
-Nyarko joined Swiss team Yverdon Sport FC in June 2006.
-He was released again in December 2007 and retired.
+Nyarko joined Swiss team Yverdon Sport in June 2006.
+He was released again in December 2007 and subsequently retired.